python/mypy/docs/source/common_issues.rst

 Using classes that are generic in stubs but not at runtime
 ----------------------------------------------------------

-In some cases a class may be declared as generic in stubs, while it is not generic at runtime.
-For example this is the case for some classes in standard library, such as ``os.PathLike`` and ``queue.Queue``.
+Some classes are declared as generic in stubs, but not at runtime.
+Examples in the standard library include ``os.PathLike`` and ``queue.Queue``.
-Subscripting such class will result in runtime errors:
+Subscripting such a class will result in a runtime error:

 .. code-block:: python